rickdotnet/Apollo/README.md

 # Apollo

+> [!WARNING]
+Apollo is evolving.
+The journey continues as part of [Aether](https://github.com/rickdotnet/aether).

+---

 Apollo aims to be a lightweight, high-performance messaging client designed to provide developers with a simple yet powerful way to incorporate flexible architectures into their .NET applications.

 ## Documentation